 Ian Rankin, like Stevenson a graduate of Edinburgh University, acknowledges not just Stevenson as an influence but also other classic Scottish writers.
 James Hogg's eerie work Notes and Confessions of a Justified Sinner (1824) is regarded as one of the first psychological thrillers, Conan Doyle's Sherlock Holmes is based on his own teacher, the forensic expert Dr Joseph Bell, who was a formative influence on Doyle as a medical student at the University.
 Muriel Spark's novel The Prime of Miss Jean Brodie (1961) reveals the divisions within Edinburgh society as seen through the eyes of girls at a private school in the 1930s.

 The Rebus books are published in the UK by Orion and by other publishers overseas.
 They are also available on audio tape and CD.
 Each novel is a complete story in its own right so you can jump into the series at any stage.
 But as Rebus himself matures as a character, many prefer to read the books in chronological order.
-Rankin has also published three collections of short stories, some of which also feature John Rebus, along with other books penned under the name Jack Harvey.
+Rankin has also published a number of collections of short stories, some of which also feature John Rebus, along with other books penned under the name Jack Harvey.

 Part of the great fascination of the Rebus series is the way Ian Rankin draws on real events or places in weaving his plots.
 The Falls revolves around some eerie wooden dolls on display in the Museum of Scotland, and links them to legends surrounding Rosslyn Chapel.
-Set in Darkness involves the building of the new Scottish Parliament building.
+Set in Darkness involves the building of the Scottish Parliament building.
 And a more recent novel A Question of Blood mixes a number of real events, including a military helicopter crash similar to a real tragedy on the Mull of Kintyre.

 And perhaps the most real of all the many settings in the books is John Rebus's favourite pub, the Oxford Bar.
 This can be found in a back street in Edinburgh's New Town: and just happens also to be Ian Rankin's favourite pub...